CIce-zhang/GALA/README.md

 Codes for Semi-supervised Entity Alignment with Global Alignment and Local Information Aggregation.

 ## Dataset
 We use two entity alignment datasets DBP15K and SRP in our experiments.
 DBP15K can be downloaded from [JAPE](https://github.com/nju-websoft/JAPE) and SRP is from [RSN](https://github.com/nju-websoft/RSN).
+Eigen vectors can be found at /EigenVector.

 ## Code